jut147/lumo-portfolio/PRD.md

 ### 4.1.
 Data Fetching
 *   Project data (list and details) will be fetched from the Supabase `projectclayton` table.
-*   Fetching will occur server-side (React Server Components) for optimal performance and SEO.
+*   Fetching occurs server-side, primarily through dedicated functions in `src/lib/data.ts`.
+These functions use the `supabaseClient` (`src/lib/supabaseClient.ts`) and incorporate Zod schemas for runtime data validation, ensuring data integrity before it's used in Server Components.
-*   The `supabaseClient` (`src/lib/supabaseClient.ts`) will be used for database interactions.
+*   Server Components call these data fetching functions to get validated project data.

 ### 4.2.
 Contact Form Submission
 *   The contact form will submit data via a Next.js Server Action.
-*   The Server Action will validate input data.
+*   The Server Action (`src/app/contact/actions.ts`) validates input data using a Zod schema.
-*   Upon successful validation, the action will insert the message into a Supabase table (e.g., `contact_submissions`).
+*   **Note:** The logic to actually insert the message into a Supabase table (e.g., `contact_submissions`) after successful validation is currently a placeholder in the Server Action.
 *   Appropriate success or error feedback will be displayed to the user.

 ### 4.3.
 Theming